mosip/commons/kernel/kernel-applicanttype-api/README.md

 # Kernel Applicanttype Api

 ## Overview
-This api provides core functions related to applicant type.
+This library provides core functions related to applicant type.

 ## Technical features
 - Return a applicant type based on configurations and  given attributes and values.